Learn, connect and get inspired at Slack Frontiers 2021

 Slack is going on tour!

-We’re bringing Slack and the future of work to life in a travelling pop-up experience that you have to see, touch and hear to believe!
+We’re bringing Slack and the future of work to life in a traveling pop-up experience you have to see, touch and hear to believe!

-Come and visit our interactive pop-up Slack experience, where you can learn more about Slack, take selfies in larger-than-life scenes and play along to win some exclusive Slack goodies.
-Join us in person on the 12th to the 17th of November, from 7 am to 7 pm local time in:
+Come visit our interactive pop-up Slack experience, where you can learn more about Slack, take selfies in larger-than-life scenes and play along to win some exclusive Slack goodies.
+Join us in person November 12-17 from 7 a.m. to 7 p.m. local time in:

 - New York at Vanderbilt Hall in Grand Central Terminal